mikgroup/data_crimes/README.md

 ## Pre-trained networks

-The weights of our pre-trained networks are publicly available here: https://berkeley.box.com/s/lamdqhruiwxuxtwwjiv8xly5mohshot9
+The weights of our pre-trained networks will soon be publicly available here: https://berkeley.box.com/s/lamdqhruiwxuxtwwjiv8xly5mohshot9